doobie-droid/product-management-app/README.md

 # Product Management App

-Submission for [Pay4me assessment][assessment-pdf], includes CRUD application via FilamentPHP, Testing with PestPHP and doc generation with Laravel Scribe
+Submission for Pay4me assessment, includes CRUD application via FilamentPHP, Testing with PestPHP and doc generation with Laravel Scribe
 <br><br>
 The app has been hosted https://pay4me.laravel.cloud <br>
 You can visit the admin panel [here][hosted-url-admin]